-The Waterfront Building is the heart of our main campus in Ipswich, featuring a large auditorium, lecture and seminar rooms, study spaces, a café and the Infozone.
+The Waterfront Building is the heart of our main campus in Ipswich, featuring a large auditorium, lecture and seminar rooms, study spaces, a café and the Student Centre.
 The James Hehir Building boasts the latest clinical skills and sports and exercise laboratories, as well as specialist bioscience teaching and research facilities, all created to give you the tools you need to achieve your full potential.
 The Arts Building is the hub for the humanities subjects with purpose-built, industry-standard studios for: Architecture, Art, Graphic Design, Film and Photography as well as computer laboratories, digital suites and an exhibition space.
-The Atrium is home to Suffolk Business School, the Ipswich Waterfront Innovation Centre (IWIC) and is also the main teaching building for STEM subjects.
+The Atrium is home to the Innovation Labs (iLabs) and is also the main teaching building for STEM subjects.
 It is equipped with cutting-edge technology including a virtual environment radiotherapy training suite, a 3D productivity suite and laboratories for Psychology, Games Design, Network and Software Engineering.
 In the Library Building, alongside the library students will find a range of learning resources and single/group study areas.
 This Building is also home to the Students’ Union’ offices, SU campus shop and social space.

 Students interested in staying in student accommodation have a variety of options to choose from: Athena Hall is the on-campus halls of residence, located just a 2 minute walk from the Waterfront Building and there are also two off-campus halls of residence and shared houses located close by.

-The new Health and Wellbeing Building will be opening in 2022, a space on-campus dedicated to the promotion of integrated care amongst our student body, practice partners and the wider community.
-It will house brand-new clinical simulation facilities, two state-of-the-art hospital wards, a midwifery birthing unit, a new sports and exercise facility, a working radiography imaging suite and counselling/physiotherapy clinic rooms.
+The new Health and Wellbeing Building opened in 2022, a space on-campus dedicated to the promotion of integrated care amongst our student body, practice partners and the wider community.
+It houses brand-new clinical simulation facilities, two state-of-the-art hospital wards, a midwifery birthing unit, a new sports and exercise facility, a working radiography imaging suite and counselling/physiotherapy clinic rooms.

 The DigiTech Centre opened in 2021 and is a hub for digital research and training.
 The Centre is based at Adastral Park and features high tech laboratories which support the delivery of the ICT and Digital Creative courses offered by the University.